codecell/restaurant_page/README.md

   - CSS

 ## Installation
 Follow the steps below to test the project locally.
-First ensure you have a version of [Node.js](http://nodejs.org/) equal or greater than v6.10.0.
+First ensure you have a version of [Node.js](http://nodejs.org/) equal or greater than v6.10.0 installed.

 1. Clone the repository from a terminal `https://github.com/codecell/restaurant_page.git`.
 2. Navigate to the project directory `cd restaurant_page`.